Jason Paul Laxamana: Career

 Laxamana started his career in the entertainment industry as a volunteer production assistant in one of the episodes of Maalaala Mo Kaya directed by Jeffrey Jeturian.
 He also worked as personal assistant and stage manager of events by another director, Maryo J. de los Reyes.

-He worked as a script continuity for Maroy's A Love Story and as script contuinity again and local coordinator in Brillante Mendoza's Serbis which was filmed in Laxaman'as home province of Pampanga.
+He worked as a script continuity for Maroy's A Love Story and as script contuinity again and local coordinator in Brillante Mendoza's Serbis which was filmed in Laxamana's home province of Pampanga.

-Laxaman created several Kapampangan short films, documentaries and music videos which was showcased in both Pampanga and Metro Manila.
+Laxamana created several Kapampangan short films, documentaries and music videos which was showcased in both Pampanga and Metro Manila.
 The short film Balangingi was named ETC Best Short Film in the 1st Philippine Digital Awards in 2009.
 While Cool Me Up, Please! is a finalist in the Video Category of the World Bank International Essay Competition in France of the same year.
 He also worked as the coordinator of the Pampanga block of the annual Cinema Rehiyon Film Festival.

 Laxamana's film, Astro Mayabang, received a Special Mention and the Audience Choice Award at the 2010 Cinema One Originals Film Festival.

 He is known for directing romance films; among these are 100 Tula Para Kay Stella, Just a Stranger, and Between Maybes.
 He stuck with this genre for his "survival" in the film industry.

 The 2023 action adventure film Penduko is a deviation from his usual genre, which he considers as his first "mainstream" film where he incorporate various aspects of his interests.